FlameHorizon/Lapis/doc/CollectionExt/Count.md

 ### Errors

 `OnArgumentNull` <br>
-`Source` or `Predicate` is `Nothing`
+`Source` is `Nothing`

 ## Examples

-The following code example demonstrates how to use Count(Collection, Predicate) to count the elements in an array that satisfy a condition.
+The following code example demonstrates how to use `Count` to count the elements in a set.

 ```vb
 Option Explicit